atos-tools/atos-utils/doc/tutorial.rst

 and gives both improvements in performance (16.43% speedup) and size (14.92% reduction).

-In order to help the choice of a prefered configuration, the atos-graph tool displays a frontier in red where all best points are highlighted such that manual selection is simplified.
+In order to help the choice of a preferred configuration, the atos-graph tool displays a frontier in red where all best points are highlighted such that manual selection is simplified.